 The tracks takes off with a vengeance!

 Just check out their aforementioned first assault Enlighten Salvation.
 You just gotta savor this: An acoustic guitar kicks off the tune.
-Just when you ask yourself where this might all end, an insane, great fucking riff of electric guitars takes over for the first minute or so.
+Just when you ask yourself where this might all end, an insane, great fucking solo of electric guitars takes over for the first minute or so.
 Just to be surpassed by a thrashy, speedy version of Dani Filth to assault your eardrums.
 Dani Filth?
 Nope, ’tis no CoF.
-But an alluring set of Black Metal rasps and Death Metal grunts provided throughout Singularity.
+But an alluring set of Black Metal rasps and Death Metal growls provided throughout Singularity.
 All of that accompanied by meaty riffs right down the track list and no discernible keyboard.
-Basic, bare bone #metal.
+Basic, bare bone metal.

 Acosmic Ascendant just continues down this road, seemingly opened by one of these nightmare sculptures coughed up by H.R.
 Giger.
 The riffing on that one is just stellar.
 Now, let me point out Vertigo to you.
 An outstanding track.
 And it actually gets two solos out into the open in a record almost devoid of them.
 First you get more of an – what to call it – extended riffing.
 But a little down the road, a very mature solo follows the other one.
 All this embedded into a Black Metal tune that is just amazing.